Crypto-TII/nnbits/README.md

 ## Jupyter Notebook

-A [demo notebook](demo.ipynb) is included in this repository.
+Two demo notebooks are included in this repository.
 Please clone the repository and install the requirements by running:
 ```bash
 git clone https://github.com/Crypto-TII/nnbits
 cd nnbits